vjovanov/actormig/actor-migration.md

 1. `Reactor` - migrate by changing your class definition from `class MyService extends Reactor[T]` to `class MyReactor extends Actor`.
 Compared to the `Actor`, `Reactor` provides additional type parameter which marks the type of the messages received.
-If your code uses that information than you might need to: *i)* apply pattern matching with explicit type or, *ii)* do the downcast of your message from
+If your code uses that information then you might need to: _i)_ apply pattern matching with explicit type or, _ii)_ do the downcast of your message from
 `Any` to the type `T`.

 2. `ReplyReactor` - migrate by changing your class definition from `class MyService extends ReplyReactor` to `class MyService extends Actor`